sitebay/docs/articles/platform/migrate-to-sitebay/migrate-a-wordpressdotcom-site-to-sitebay/index.md

 ## Migrate Your Website

-### Create Your Site on Site Bay
+### Create Your Site on SiteBay

-Follow Site Bay's [Getting Started](/support/getting-started/) tutorial to create your first site with us.
-Choose a Site Bay plan with enough storage space to store the data from your current host.
+Follow SiteBay's [Getting Started](/support/getting-started/) tutorial to create your first site with us.
+Choose a SiteBay plan with enough storage space to store the data from your current host.